mark-b-kauffman/phoenixDSK/README.md

 private configuration is in confi/dev.exs, consisting of the login information to our local database, and our REST application key and secret.

-Before we run this application we must define a REST application on developer.blackboard.com.
+Before we run this web app we must define a REST application on developer.blackboard.com.
 Then we use the provided key and secret in the dev.exs file, as this is the application.
 We configure the Learn server REST integration for this application using the provided Application ID.

-The last piece that is unique to this application is that we define a worker in phoenixDSK/restclientagent.ex.
+The last piece that is unique to this web app is that we define a worker in phoenixDSK/restclientagent.ex.
 This worker will start the LearnRestClient for us when we load the application, connecting to the :learnserver we defined in config.exs.
 We tell this application to start the worker in the